-Dr. Michael A. (Mike) Moodian has served as a faculty member in various capacities for Chapman University since 2007.
+Dr. Michael A. (Mike) Moodian has served as a faculty member in various capacities at Chapman University since 2007.
 He teaches for the leadership studies minor and master of arts in leadership development programs.
 The leadership studies department presented Mike with the Richard L. Resurreccion Outstanding Educator Award in May 2023.

-Mike’s first book, titled Contemporary Leadership and Intercultural Competence, was released by Sage Publications in 2009.
-This is an edited volume that examines the application of cultural comprehension to organizations and the measurement of intercultural competence.
-The book has been widely used in graduate and undergraduate classes around the world, and it is cited by the Association of American Colleges & Universities in establishing national learning standards.
+Sage Publications released Mike’s first book, Contemporary Leadership and Intercultural Competence, in 2009.
+This edited volume examines cultural comprehension’s application to organizations and intercultural competence measurement.
+The Association of American Colleges & Universities cited the book in establishing national learning standards.
 Mike also wrote a local history book in 2010.

-Mike has written numerous journal articles, book chapters, and commentaries; is a Huffington Post blogger; and has been a guest op-ed contributor on social and political issues for newspapers such as the Orange County Register, San Diego Union-Tribune, San Jose Mercury News, and Los Angeles Daily News.
-He has presented his research at various national and international conferences and has served as an expert commentator on several television and radio programs.
-Based on his interest in local history, he wrote a short book on the ranch history of South Orange County and North San Diego County titled Images of America: Rancho Santa Margarita (Arcadia, 2010).
-Mike enjoys speaking to local K-12 and community groups on South Orange County’s indigenous American activity, the Portolá Expedition, Mexican governance of the land, and 20th century ranching activity.
+Mike has written numerous journal articles, book chapters, and commentaries and has been a guest op-ed contributor for newspapers such as the Orange County Register, San Diego Union-Tribune, San Jose Mercury News, Voice of OC, and Los Angeles Daily News.
+He has presented his research at national and international conferences and has served as an expert commentator on several television and radio programs.
+He also codirects Wilkinson College’s Orange County Annual Survey.

-Mike earned a doctorate degree in education from Pepperdine University, and a master’s degree in communications and bachelor’s degree in communications and sociology from California State University, Fullerton.
-His doctoral dissertation is titled An Analysis of Intercultural Competence Levels of Organizational Leadership Doctoral Students.
-He is a former U.S. military reservist and a certified administrator of the Intercultural Development and Intercultural Conflict Style inventories.
+Mike earned a doctorate degree in education from Pepperdine University and a master’s degree in communications and bachelor’s degree in communications and sociology from California State University, Fullerton.
+He is a former U.S. military reservist.